 More than that, the American Film Industry generates billions in revenue each year and is one of the nation’s biggest.

 Remember Jed Clampett, the “poor mountaineer who could barely keep his family fed?”
 One day he was “shootin’ at some food” and struck black gold.
 The kinfolk talked him into moving the family to Beverly Hills, an exclusive LA neighborhood.
 Beverly Hills is home to the stars, huge mansions, and high-end shopping.

-Music is another entertainment genre that helped make LA famous.
+Music is another entertainment genre that helped make Los Angeles famous.
 Tons of popular record labels are headquartered in the city.
 Some of the better-known ones include Capitol Records, Warner Music Group, and Brushfire Records.
-The 13-story Capitol Records building in LA resembles a stack of records from the outside.
+The 13-story Capitol Records building in Los Angeles resembles a stack of records from the outside.
 It’s home to Capitol Studios where legendary music was recorded by artists like Frank Sinatra, the Beach Boys, and Nat “King” Cole.

-The Walk of Fame is a sidewalk featuring star plaques bearing the name of famous celebrities.
-It covers more than 15 blocks and is one of LA’s top free attractions.
+The Hollywood Walk of Fame is a sidewalk featuring star plaques bearing the name of famous celebrities.
+It runs down Hollywood Boulevard and covers more than 15 blocks and is one of LA’s top free attractions.
 The star plaques honor celebrities gaining worldwide fame in the categories of Television, Motion Pictures, Live Theatre, and Radio and Recording.
 Ceremonies to add stars are held on Hollywood & Vine throughout the year.